Boat Pose-Themed Yoga Lesson Plan: Free Download

 For years I taught yoga the traditional way, you know something like this: “Here’s how you do boat pose: Sit with legs straight.
-Press hands on floor behind hips, fingers pointing toward feet.
-Exhale & bend knees, lift feet up (thighs angled about 45 degrees to floor).
-Lift pubis toward navel.
+Press hands on the floor behind hips, fingers pointing toward feet.
+Exhale & bend your knees, and lift your feet up (thighs angled about 45 degrees to the floor).
+Lift the pubis toward the navel.
 Straighten knees.
-Reach strongly out through fingers.
-Keep hands on floor beside hips or hold on to backs of thighs.
-Tip chin slightly toward sternum so base of skull lifts lightly away from back of neck.
+Reach strongly out through your fingers.
+Keep hands on the floor beside hips or hold on to the backs of thighs.
+Tip chin slightly toward sternum so the base of the skull lifts lightly away from the back of the neck.
 Release legs with an exhalation.
 Sit upright on an inhalation.”

 That’s very professional and yes, I agree, it’s important to give clear instructions when teaching, but it’s so very…yawn…dull.
 Read it again and try not to yawn.

 We yoga teachers can do better than dishing out stereotypical left-brain asana directions to our students.

 This “dull teaching” is how you were taught to teach yoga, and it’s a great foundation.

 Once you graduate from yoga teacher training school, the real learning begins.
 Your classes are the perfect places to experiment with your students, and the best part is that you can even tell them.

 Quite often I’ll go into the first class of a 6-week course and say something like: